We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Cooking tortilla in Viking PureGlide Pro pan

-It handles eggs, pancakes, seared meats, fried tortillas, and vegetables without food sticking to the surface.
+With butter or a butter-oil mix, it handles eggs, pancakes, seared meats, fried tortillas, and vegetables without any sticking.
 It’s hard to believe the cooking surface isn’t a traditional nonstick coating, but it’s not.

 Heat Performance